delphi-hub/delphi-registry/README.md

 ### Run the registry directly
 If you want to execute the registry directly on your local machine, simply go to the root folder of the repository and execute ```sbt run```.
 The application will stream all logging output to the terminal.
 You can terminate any time by pressing *RETURN*.
 ### Run the registry in Docker
-For Windows Users, to build a docker image containing the registry, go to the root folder of the repository and execute ```sbt docker:publishLocal```.
-This will build the application, create a docker image named ```delphi-registry:1.0.0-SNAPSHOT```, and register the image at your local docker registry.
+For Windows users, to build a docker image containing the registry, go to the root folder of the repository and execute ```sbt docker:publishLocal```.
+This will build the application, create a docker image named ```delphi-registry:1.0.0-SNAPSHOT```, and register the image at your local docker registry.<br />
-For Linux Users, the installation script mentioned in **Requirements** section will create docker image for registry named ```delphi-registry:1.0.0-SNAPSHOT```, and registers the image at your local docker registry.
+For Linux users, the installation script mentioned in **Requirements** section will create docker image for registry named ```delphi-registry:1.0.0-SNAPSHOT```, and registers the image at your local docker registry.

 ## Contributing